nivadepattyblox/fpsunlockernew-osx/README.md

 curl -f https://raw.githubusercontent.com/nivadepattyblox/fpsunlockernew-osx/blob/main/ClientAppSettings.json | sh

-After executing the script, your fps should be unlocked
+After executing the script, you should see a confirmation that The requested URL returned error: 404 Not Found just press shift f5 on your keyboard and your fps unlocked
 Note: you must run the command again when Roblox updates

 Note: the fps unlocker is New have some bugs Please don't create issues asking about this.